 The first antenatal contact with the midwife can take between 1-2 hours, as a great deal of information is needed to help both the mother and midwife discuss an appropriate plan of care for the pregnancy.
-Women can expect some or all of the following at this visit.
+You can expect some or all of the following at this visit.

 - A discussion about any previous pregnancies